Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Problem Formulation

-Together, Examples \ref{example:correlated} and \ref{example:independent} illustrate two typical AI data-generation schemes in which $\by \,\not\perp\, \zvec \mid \bX$ and $\by \,\perp\, \zvec \mid \bX$.
-Regardless of whether such conditional correlation holds, our proposed GAI approach achieves variance reduction whenever $\zvec$ contains meaningful information for predicting $\by$.
-We analyze the mechanisms in these two examples formally in \cref{sec:theory} and theoretically justify the resulting efficiency gains.
+Together, Examples \ref{example:correlated} and \ref{example:independent} illustrate two typical AI data-generation schemes in which $\yvec \,\not\perp\, \zvec \mid \Xvec$ and $\yvec \,\perp\, \zvec \mid \Xvec$.
+Regardless of whether such conditional correlation holds, our proposed GAI approach achieves variance reduction whenever the working GLM mean $\nabla b(\Xvec\betavec^*)$ deviates from the conditional mean $\E[\yvec \mid \Xvec, \zvec]$ in a direction picked up by the covariates---a mild informativeness/misspecification condition (\cref{thm:dominance}(iii)).
+We analyze the mechanisms formally in \cref{sec:theory} and theoretically justify the resulting efficiency gains.
 We conduct empirical experiments corresponding to these two examples. \cref{sec:pricing} represents the digital twin generation setting described in \cref{example:correlated}, whereas \cref{sec: conjoint} represents the off-the-shelf LLM generation setting described in \cref{example:independent}.
 Both experiments yield statistically significant improvements consistent with our theoretical results.